login-m/21login-m.github.io/_posts/2016-12-29-Algorithms-&-Data-Structures-5.md

 	swap A[i] with A[RANDOM(i,n)] (Better, O(n) time)
 </pre>

-Again, algorithm is randomized if its behaviour is determined not only by its input but also by values produced by a random-number generator.
+Again, algorithm is randomized if its behavior is determined not only by its input but also by values produced by a random-number generator.
 In general, we discuss the **average-case running time** when the probability distribution is over the inputs to the algorithm, and we discuss the **expected running time** when the algorithm itself makes random choices.